Enjoy this Easter Egg Hunt with free printable clues as an indoor scavenger hunt that can be used in any home!

 So I thought we’d share a super easy Easter Egg Hunt that you can do inside your house!

-If you want a hunt that can be done outside, be sure to see the Outdoor Easter Egg Hunt we have too!
+If you want a hunt that can be done outside, be sure to see the Printable Outside Easter Egg Hunt we have too!
 And we also have this super fun Glow in the Dark Egg Hunt that you can do too (either inside or outside!)

 In addition to sharing the free printable list of riddles & clues below, I’ve also included affiliate links for items that we use in our egg hunts.
 There are more than 80+ Items to put in Easter eggs and use as basket stuffers!